basilesimon/bsfr/content/weeknotes/weeknotes-47.md

 ---
 date: "2021-08-20T00:00:00Z"
-published: false
+draft: true
-title: 'The beginning of the end - weeknotes #47'
+title: "The beginning of the end - weeknotes #47"
 ---

 This week felt like the beginning of the end of my grant dedicated to working on the Digital Evidence Toolkit.
 There were two internal deadlines having to do with public comms that will take place over the next two weeks, which meant that there was quite a lot to rush through so it would make MVP.